 Natalie Dempsey is now a quantity surveyor, but she started out as an assistant quantity surveyor at the contractor Skanska UK.
 ‘I was responsible for identifying what was included in a “package” of work for a subcontractor to ensure that they could bid for the work, making sure the subcontractor got paid for work and adjusting the cost if the client changed the design or there was an issue on site,’ she says of her first roles.
 ‘I also visited manufacturing plants to ensure materials were the quality we expected.’

-When you join a quantity surveying firm, you will usually be known as a ‘graduate quantity surveyor’, ‘assistant surveyor’ or ‘trainee’, depending on the firm.
-You are likely to keep that job title until you’ve passed your APC, which takes around two years if you pass first time.
+When you join a quantity surveying firm, you will usually be known as a ‘graduate quantity surveyor’, ‘assistant surveyor’ or ‘commercial management trainee’, depending on the firm.
+You are likely to keep your initial job title until you’ve passed your APC, which takes around two years if you pass first time.